 Let’s face it.
 Paper clutter can be a real drag.
-You stress about searching for that one piece of paper—which can also result in losing time.
+You stress about searching for that one piece of paper as well as losing time.
 And every misfiled document can cost $125 in lost productivity.

-To regain control of your space and eliminate those paper piles, it’s time to declutter paperwork from the office.
+To regain control of your space and eliminate those paper piles, it’s time to declutter paper from the office.

 How did I end up with so much paper clutter?